YuanEldaif/YuanDu-Netlify/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yuan Du is an experienced Statistician at AdventHealth in Orlando, FL with years of professional experience in the academic and Healthcare research setting.
+Yuan Du is an experienced Statistician at AdventHealth in Orlando, FL with 8+ years of professional experience in the academic and Healthcare research setting.
 Her research experience includes Medical research, Healthcare policy, Clinical trials, etc. She is also working on her PhD in Big Data Analytics.
-Her PhD reserach is on Energy Based Models, Generative Models, Computer Vision.
+Her PhD research is on Energy Based Models, Generative Models, Computer Vision.
 This is her blog that contains topics in Statistics, Data Science and Deep Learning.

-You may find Yuan's last name as Du or Eldaif since she married Bassem Eldaif, MD in 2019.
+You may find Yuan's last name as Du or Eldaif since she married Bassem Eldaif, MD.
 If you want to find out more about Urologic Robotic Surgery, please check out his practice website [**Center for Advanced Urology & Robotics**](https://www.eldaifurology.com/).